 I specialize in mortgages for real estate and helping property investors.

 I have been in the financial industry for over 18 years.
 My previous work experience was a Credit Manager for over 10 years in which I credit my success in the Mortgage Industry.

 If you are in the market to buy a new home, transferring your mortgage or refinancing, I am dedicated to providing my clients with the highest standard of service.
-As a Mortgage Agent I shop the market to find competitive rates and products that best suit your needs and long term financing goals.
+As a Mortgage Broker I shop the market to find competitive rates and products that best suit your needs and long term financing goals.
 I love all sports, I still play soccer and I love to be on the golf course.

 Home sales up in February, while new listings still down